Post #1773: Gas vs. electric mowing, part 3: Why do all gas cans suck?

 OK, I’m cutting this one short, for benefit of the environment.
 The can seems to be losing gasoline at a reasonably steady rate.
 In two days, my old gas can lost 5.5 grams of gas.
 That’s during cool weather, inside a garage, only partly filled.
 All of which is favorable to low losses.

 So let me call that a minimum year-round loss of 3 grams a day.
 Doesn’t sound like much, does it?
-But over the course of a year, that piles up to be about 49 fluid ounces — roughly a quart and a half.
+But over the course of a year, that piles up to be about 49 fluid ounces — roughly a quart and a half of gasoline evaporates right through the walls of that old plastic gas can.
 Which, because gas vapor occupies about 160 times the volume of liquid gasoline, works out to be 61 gallons of gasoline vapor per year.

 Far worse than a typical modern car, including average spillage when filling that car.